Mary Ann Harris Gay: Biography

 Mary Ann Gay was born to William and Mary (Stevens) Gay on March 18, 1829, in Jones County, Georgia.
 Shortly after Mary Ann was born, her father died.
 Her newly widowed mother moved with her children back to her family near Milledgeville, Georgia.
 They lived in the house of Mary Gay's grandfather, Thomas Stevens, a planter and slave owner.
-He was depicted harshly in the book A Slave Life in Georgia (1854) by John Brown, one of his slaves who escaped and settled in England, where his memoir was first published.
+He was criticized in the slave narrative A Slave Life in Georgia (1854) by John Brown, a man who had been enslaved by Stevens before escaping and settling in England.

 Stevens also owned property around the state, including in DeKalb County, where he became active in politics by 1829.
-In the 1830s, Mary's mother moved with her to Decatur, the county seat.
-There she married Joseph Stokes, a lawyer who had her father and brothers as a client.
-They moved out to Cassville, Georgia, and Mary Stokes had two more children with Joseph: Thomas (Thomie) J. Stokes (b.
+In the 1830s, Gay and her mother moved to Decatur.
+There, Gay's mother married lawyer Joseph Stokes, whose clients included Gay's father and brothers.
+The family moved out to Cassville, Georgia, and Mary Stokes had two more children with Joseph: Thomas (Thomie) J. Stokes (b.
 1837) and Missouria Horton Stokes (b.
 1838).
 Mary Stokes' father Thomas Stevens lived with them.
-By his bequest, the young Mary Gay was sent to Nashville for four years of school at a girls' academy.
+By his bequest, Mary Gay was educated at a girls' school in Nashville.

 When Stokes died in 1850, Gay's newly widowed mother moved with her three children to a house on Marshall Street in Decatur, Georgia.
-Gay lived in this house throughout the years of the Civil War.
-She published her first poetry collection in 1858, anonymously, at age 29.
+Gay lived in this house throughout Civil War.
+She published her first poetry collection anonymously in 1858, at age 29.

-During the Civil War, Mary Gay was a loyal supporter of the Confederate side.
-She refused to leave her house even when Union Army soldiers took over the area.
+During the Civil War, Mary Gay was a supporter of the Confederacy and refused to leave her house when Union Army soldiers took over the area.
 Gen. Kenner Garrard occupied her house at one point, and his troops camped in her yard.
 Her only brother, Thomas Stokes, served under Gen. John Bell Hood in the Confederate Army and died in the Battle of Franklin in late 1864.

-After the war Gay worked to preserve Confederate battlefields and to raise memorials to honor Confederate soldiers in the war.
+After the war, Gay worked to preserve Confederate battlefields and erect Confederate monuments.
 She also helped raise funds for the construction of a new building for the local Baptist church in Decatur.